ess-pee/qsar-model-slp/README.md

 1. A. M. Elsayad, A. M. Nassef, M. Al-Dhaifallah, and K. A. Elsayad, “Classification of biodegradable substances using balanced random trees and boosted C5.0 decision trees,” Int.
 J. Environ.
 Res.
 Public Health, vol. 17, no. 24, p.
 9322, Dec.
 2020, doi: 10.3390/ijerph17249322.

 2. N. F. N. Aziz, A. R. Abd Rahman, F. H. Noor, and M. R. Othman, “Enhancing QSAR model accuracy for biodegradability prediction using chaotic adaptive binary manta ray foraging optimization,” J. Phys.: Conf.
 Ser., vol. 2998, no. 1, p.
 012024, 2025, doi: 10.1088/1742-6596/2998/1/012024.

+3. D. A. Sheen and R. W. F. C. Rocha, "Classification of biodegradable materials using QSAR modelling with uncertainty estimation," SAR and QSAR in Environmental Research, vol. 27, no. 10, pp. 799–811, Oct.
+2016, doi: 10.1080/1062936X.2016.1238010.

+4. M. Lee and K. Min, "A Comparative Study of the Performance for Predicting Biodegradability Classification: The Quantitative Structure-Activity Relationship Model vs the Graph Convolutional Network," ACS Omega, vol. 7, no. 4, pp. 3649–3655, Jan.
+2022, doi: 10.1021/acsomega.1c06274.